Adidem23/OrgAuth/README.md

 ## Key Features :

-# Community Creation :
+# Organization Creation :
-- Users can create their communities e.g sports , naturelovers and they are just like groups in WhatsApp .
+- Admins can create Orgnization and call invite users to join their organizations .

+# Domain Restriction :
+- Admins can restrict domains of user like only email ending with something pattern can join the organization .

-# Catrgories Creation :
+# Dynamic Role Allocation :
-- Users can add categories in this Communities also
+- Users can have role of Admin or Member and Admins have authority to change role of user .

 # Video :
 - Youtube : https://youtu.be/3cNeoHDMGyk